dfranklin02/SRL/docs/pages/metacognition/metacognition_evaluation.md

 * develop an understanding of the strategies that are most effective for assignments
 * feel confident in the quality of work that you submit

-However, when you <b/><u>do <b/>not self-evaluate on a regular basis, some problems can arise.
+However, when you <u**do** **not** self-evaluate on a regular basis, some problems can arise.
 You may:

+* not recognize the need to adapt or change how you approach a learning activity
+* repeat the same mistakes on future assignments
+* overestimate your skills and subsequently give less than optimal effort
+* feel helpless or defeated when an assignment or test does not go the way you hoped

+The scenario below illustrates some of these potential challenges that may arise when learners do not use evaluation strategies:

-> Anthony, a first-year college student, just finished taking his first
+> *Anthony, a first-year college student, just finished taking his first
 > History exam of the semester.
 Often after an exam Anthony thinks to
 > himself, “I know how well I did on that exam; I’m content with my
 > grade.”
 He thinks and reflects on the material he learned and is